KaanAkkaya94/Group-Visa-Application-System/README.md

 - Use GitHub for version control and maintain:
 - main branch (stable production-ready code)
-- Feature branches for each new feature
+- Difference branches for each developer
 - Follow proper commit messages and pull request (PR) for code reviews.

 **7. CI/CD Pipeline Setup**